DanielO/blt-src/doc/datatable.rst

     Indicates to return the labels for each sorted row.

   **-nocase**
     Ignores case when comparing values.
-This only has affect when the **-ascii** switch is used.
+This only has effect when the **-ascii** switch is used.

   **-nonempty**